shrihari-prakash/liquid-node-connector/README.md

 ## Liquid Node Connector

-A Node connector library to integrate your microservices with [Liquid](https://github.com/shrihari-prakash/liquid) authentication services.
+A Node.js connector library to integrate your microservices with [Liquid](https://github.com/shrihari-prakash/liquid) authentication services.

 > **_NOTE:_** This project is in very early stages.
 Functionality might be limited.